 Star-Picket is a multi-form arts project recently funded by the Regional Arts Fund NSW, created by both Indigenous and non-Indigenous artists in a cross cultural collaboration, investigating sky stories and mapping from the central west NSW, leading to interpretations of seasonal farming practices, and travel pathways based on this knowledge.

 Star-picket is inspired by the astronomical translations of the night sky in relation to seasonal land management activity and physical pathways, through oral histories by Indigenous Traditional Owners and Elders in both the Central West NSW, and Lake Mungo NSW.
-Artists intend to investigate these aspects in a series of workshops and field trips located in the Central West - NSW and Lake Mungo - NSW.
+The Artists intention is to investigate these aspects in a series of workshops and field trips located in the Central West - NSW and Lake Mungo - NSW.

-Research and workshops will be presented by Trevor Leman PhD Researcher, Wiradjuri Cultural Astronomy Project, University of New South Wales, School of Humanities & Languages and Larry Towney - Senior Lands officer Central Tablelands Local Land Services, NSW.
+Research and workshops will be presented by Trevor Leman PhD Researcher, Wiradjuri Cultural Astronomy Project, University of New South Wales, School of Humanities & Languages and Larry Towney former - Senior Lands officer Central Tablelands Local Land Services, NSW.
 Further information: theconversation.com/how-ancient-aboriginal-star-maps-have-shaped-australias- highway-network

 Consultation with the artists, curators, scientists and traditional knowledge holders will be documented throughout the process prior and post field trips.
-All Aboriginal and Torres Strait Islander protocols will be managed by Aleshia Lonsdale - Arts Out West, NSW and Larry Towney - Senior Lands officer Central Tablelands Local Land Services, NSW.
+All Aboriginal and Torres Strait Islander protocols will be managed by Aleshia Lonsdale - Arts Out West, NSW and Larry Towney former - Senior Lands officer Central Tablelands Local Land Services, NSW.

 Star-picket is a continuum of artistic development at the CORRIDOR project, working with Indigenous and non-Indigenous artists and related professionals on a cultural connections program developed in 2013 in conjunction with the Greater Eastern Ranges, Kanangra Boyd to Wyangala initiative.
 Workshops and exhibitions to date included in this program are River dreaming 2013, Traditional fire management 2013, Media and film training 2015, Cowra corroboree 2015, Cowra corroboree schools day, Orange Weavers 2016, Traditional dance 2016 facilitated by Di Nicholls Old Mapoon, and the COOL BURN exhibition 2016.